jon-harper/OmniBox-docs/docs/assembly_v2/index.md

 Skip this section if you did not print an HSI case.

-!!! note
-    There are 24 inserts.
 Experienced users following this guide should be able to install all inserts in less than 30 minutes.

-    Gaining some experience with inserts saves time later and lowers the chances of damaging a printed part.
-If you plan to use inserts and have not practiced, it is recommended that you print at least one [practice block][git_hsi_practice] to gain a level of comfort.
+Gaining experience with inserts saves time and lowers the chances of printed part damage.
+If you are using inserts for the first time, it is recommended that you print at least one [practice block][git_hsi_practice] to gain a level of comfort.

 #### 2. :material-alpha-c-box: Core & :material-alpha-t-box: :material-alpha-p-box-outline: PSU